supreme-gg-gg/instagram-cli/instagram-py/README.md

 If you do not have Python installed, you can download and install it from the [official website](https://www.python.org/downloads/).

+Note that Python links to the `instagram` command, while TypeScript links to `instagram-cli`.

+> [!CAUTION]
+> We do not recommend using the TypeScript and Python client simultaneously with the same account to reduce the risk of account bans.
+We recommend using the TypeScript client when possible since it is much less likely to trigger Instagram's anti-bot mechanisms.

 ### Installation from Source

 ```bash